DANIEL GANDELMAN

 May, 2023.

-The rest of the poem was submitted in parts to different poetry contests, hinting at the judges that they had to communicate with each other in order to complete and put together their pieces of the poem (and that the poem was submitted with the goal of it being rejected as part of the performance).
+The rest of the poem was submitted in parts to different poetry contests, hinting at the judges that they had to communicate with each other in order to complete and put together their pieces of the poem.

 The Elmyr de Hory Exhibit